joshndala/phone-classification/README.md

 # Smartphone Price Prediction Analysis

 ## Project Overview
 This project analyzes a dataset of 1,512 smartphones to develop a predictive model for smartphone pricing.
-Using machine learning techniques, we explored the relationships between phone specifications, brand positioning, and market prices to create an accurate pricing model.
+Using machine learning techniques, I explored the relationships between phone specifications, brand positioning, and market prices to create an accurate pricing model.

 ![Model Performance Comparison](./visualizations/model_performances.png)